After a decades-long career in radio and magazine editing, JS Parker shares her research, insight, and personal experience with others.

 To reach Zion from Bryce will take you about two hours.
 Retrace your route back down Highway 89.
-Take UT-9 for a scenic 25-mile drive that features the marvelous Zion-Mt.
-Carmel Tunnel.
+Take UT-9 for a scenic 25-mile drive that features the marvelous Zion-Mountain Carmel Tunnel.

 To return to Las Vegas, continue west on UT-9 to reach I-15 South for a mere two-and-a-half hour drive.